Water Belly or Ascites in Backyard Chickens

 Ascites isn't a disease or an illness.
 It's not contagious - although certain environmental conditions could have contributed to the condition and it could affect more than one flock member.

-Like many poultry illnesses, maintaining a clean, healthy environment for your flock, offering a balanced, nutritious diet and being away of what's "normal" as far as behavior, appearance, eating habits and waste elimination, etc. and reacting to anything out of the ordinary, is the key to preventing ascites in many cases.
+Like many poultry illnesses, maintaining a clean, healthy environment for your flock, offering a balanced, nutritious diet and being aware of what's "normal" as far as behavior, appearance, eating habits and waste elimination, etc. and reacting to anything out of the ordinary, is the key to preventing ascites in many cases.

 Since it can be caused by exposure to pathogens or toxins, reducing the chance of ingestion of harmful substances or infection contracted through an open wound from bacteria in contaminated soil is critical.